shoesCodeFor/hit-em-hard/README.md

 This module is a proof of concept on the development side of creating such a tool.

 ### Use at your own risk!
-Running this tool accross multiple networks can knock down your server or get you flagged for malicous intent.
+Running this tool across multiple networks can knock down your server or get you flagged for malicous intent.
 Please make sure to only direct this module towards your own instances.